robtucker/pyspark-tooling/README.md

 # start the cluster and run the specified python files
 cluster.run(
     # path to the python entypoint
-    code_entrypoint_path="s3://my_bucket/main.py",
+    code_entrypoint_path="s3://my-bucket/main.py",
     # path to your zipped application
-    code_bundle_path="s3://my_bucket/bundle.zip",
+    code_bundle_path="s3://my-bucket/bundle.zip",
     # the cluster will execute asynchronously by default
     synchronous=False,
 )
 ```

 The run method will execute the bootstrap scripts followed by the python entrypoint file you have provided.
 After executing the `run` method, the `Cluster` will execute asynchronously by default.

-However if you wish to wait to find out if your steps succeeded or not then pass the `synchronous=True` flag to the run method.
+However, sometimes you may wish to synchronously monitor your cluster and take appropriate actions based on whether your job succeeds or fails, (for instance, if you are using an orchestration framework like Airflow).
+In this case you should pass the `synchronous=True` flag.

 Note that the cluster will terminate whether it succeeds or fails because `keep_cluster_alive` is set to `False`.